bikash1376/Interactive-map/README.md

-# Learn Map - Interactive Learning Path Generator
+# Interactive Map - Interactive Learning Path Generator with Links to resources

 An interactive learning map that generates visual learning paths for any topic using AI.
 Built with Next.js, React Flow, and Google's Gemini AI.